Introduced in the Ohio Senate - May 28, 2019

-The proposed legislation requires doctors prescribing abortion-inducing drugs to also provide written information informing the patient of scientifically proven abortion reversal procedures in the event she changes her mind.
+The proposed legislation requires doctors prescribing a Mifepristone chemical abortion to also provide written information informing the patient of scientifically proven abortion reversal procedures in the event she changes her mind.

-The Mifeprex chemical abortion procedure is a two-day regimen used to terminate early pregnancies by blocking the hormone progesterone needed to sustain pregnancy.
+The Mifeprex chemical abortion procedure is a two-day regimen used to terminate early pregnancies by blocking the hormone progesterone needed to sustain pregnancy with the first drug, Mifepristone.
 A second drug, Misoprostol, stimulates uterine contraction to expel the dead baby.
 Women who choose chemical abortion and regret it within the first two days of taking the first drug have a chance to save their baby, as long as they have not taken the second drug.
 The reversal procedure has been proven to be successful in 64-68% of cases.
 The procedure involves administering progesterone to the mother, which can reverse the impact of the first drug and allow the baby to continue normal development.